 Session.getSchema()functions.
 (Bug #26392984)

-\quitcommand was used to exit MySQL Shell, this event could be noted in the error log as an aborted connection.
+\quitcommand was used to exit MySQL Shell, this event could be noted in the error log as a lost connection.
 The issue has now been fixed.
 (Bug #27821045, Bug #90281)

 When the MySQL Shell command-line option